Pioneers of state certified meth lab cleanup in Washington leading the way since 2000.”

 Methamphetamine is a street drug commonly called “meth.”
 Meth is a highly addictive drug that results in a variety of health problems not only for the user, but also for anyone who is exposed to it secondhand.
 This includes the maker of the methamphetamine and any who are in close proximity to someone who is manufacturing meth.

 Once a space or area has been contaminated with methamphetamine residue, it must be decontaminated.
-A residue and residual amount of the harmful chemicals remains behind to damage the health of those still occupying the space.
+A residue and residual amount of the harmful chemicals remains behind to damage the health of those still occupying the space along with damaging the property.

 When meth is smoked, snorted, swallowed, or injected it can result in: